Skip to content

 m = max(m, num)

-# 2. Count the occurrence of each digit
+# 2. Count the occurrence of each number

 # counter[num] represents the occurrence of num